emirdemirel/ALTA/README.md

 # ALTA - (A)utomatic (L)yrics (T)r(A)nscription

-A kaldi recipe for automatic lyrics transcription task.
+A Kaldi[1] recipe for automatic lyrics transcription.